 Daliya makes a great food even for toddlers.
 Both my boys have grown up enjoying it.
 I have also shared a recipe for babies and toddlers at the end of this post.

 I have included the instructions to make in a regular pot, pressure cooker & Instant pot.

-1. Wash dalia and moong dal several times until water runs clear.
+1. Rinse dalia and moong dal several times until water runs clear.
 Soak them for at least 30 mins.
 If you are using the large size broken wheat, i suggest soaking for at least an hour.
 You can also dry roast dal and daila first separately, then cool them and wash.

 2. Heat ghee or oil in a cooker on a medium to low heat.
 Saute cumin until they begin to splutter.
 Add hing and ginger.
 You can also add bay leaf if you like the flavor.

 3. Add tomatoes, chilli, turmeric and salt.
 Cook until tomatoes turn soft.
 If using onions, saute onions first until slightly golden, then add tomatoes.
 You can also skip tomatoes and just use onions.

 4. Add red chilli powder, saute just for a min.
 You can skip chilli powder if using green chilli.
 You can also add garam masala if you like.

 5. Add veggies.
 I had only capsicum.
 You can use beans, carrots and peas.
 Saute for 2 to 3 mins.

 6. Drain off the water completely from broken wheat and dal.
 Add it to the pan.